Tuesday, August 31, 2010

 Coober Pedy and on to Agnes Creek

 From Lake Eyre, we could have continued up the Oodnadatta track through Oodnadatta to Marla, or headed West to Coober Pedy.
-We opted for Coober Pedy hoping to see some underground housed, and fairly early in the day, we drove in through the outskirts of town past piles of mine tailings - contrasting white or cream against the mostly red gibber.
+We opted for Coober Pedy hoping to see some underground housing, and fairly early in the day, we drove in through the outskirts of town past piles of mine tailings - contrasting white or cream against the mostly red gibber.

 Piles of tailings adorn the landscape